Skip to main content

 If you get back together

-First, if you get back together with your partner, you should ask whether or not you ever separated for the purposes of the HICBC.
+First, if you get back together with your partner, you should determine whether or not you ever separated for the purposes of the high income child benefit charge.
 If you were married (and perhaps remained so), then it would be necessary for you to have been separated in circumstances likely to be permanent.
 Therefore, to get back together after this would, by definition, be unlikely.
 Nevertheless, it is possible, depending on the facts of the case.

 If you are the higher earner and your (ex-)partner continued to claim child benefit while you were separated, you would again need to determine the precise point (or at least, the precise week) in which they became your partner again so that you can calculate how much child benefit will need to be brought into the HICBC calculation.
-The amount of child benefit paid for weeks during which you were separated would be ignored.
+This is because the amount of child benefit paid for weeks during which you were separated would be ignored.

 If you were never married, remember that living together is a requirement for being treated as partners for HICBC purposes.
 So, if you moved out, you would need to move back in together and then ask yourselves at what point did you recommence living together as a married couple.
-This is the point from which the child benefit payments would be clawed back via the HICBC.
+This is the point from which the child benefit payments would be clawed back via the high income child benefit charge.

 More information

-If you have a change of circumstances relating to your child benefit claim, you should contact the Child Benefit office.
+If you have a change of circumstances relating to your child benefit claim, you should tell HMRC

 Back to top